stratos-d/crewchief-assistant/README.md

 - [vJoy driver](https://sourceforge.net/projects/vjoystick/)
 - OpenAI API key

+### API key storage

+CrewChief Assistant stores your OpenAI API key locally in the app configuration file.
+The key is currently stored as plain text, so anyone with access to your user files may be able to read it.
+Recommended to use a dedicated OpenAI API key with a low usage limit.

 ## vJoy Driver

 This app uses vJoy to create a virtual joystick that sends button presses to CrewChief.
 Without it, the app can't trigger any actions.